haarer/ssd1306/README.md

 ## Introduction

-SSD1306 driver is Arduino style C++ library with unicode support.
+lcdgfx driver is Arduino style C++ library with unicode support.
 The library can be compiled for plain Linux (for example, raspberry spi), or you can use it with plain avr-gcc compiler without Arduino IDE.
 It supports monochrome and RGB oleds and has debug mode, allowing to execute code on PC, using SDL2.0.
 Initially the library was intended to run on very small microcontrollers (with a little of RAM).
 It was developed to use as